-The MA in Cultural Leadership is structured over eight intensive modules that can be completed within 15 months.
-The course also requires an academic dissertation or professional thesis project and two study trips.
+• The MA in Cultural Leadership is structured over eight intensive courses that can be completed within 18 months.
+The course also requires an academic dissertation or professional thesis project and a study trip.
 The modular structure means that you can study while you work, or supplement your study with extended experiences.

 Critical perspectives in the history of art and culture

-This core module introduces students to critical theories in the history of art and culture, including a range of academic and theoretical perspectives that have shaped our understanding of the creative and cultural sectors.
-It will consider how the arts, creative and cultural sectors have evolved and changed in the late 20th and 21st centuries, looking at key trends today that will shape the future.
+This core course introduces students to critical theories in the history of art and culture, including a range of academic and theoretical perspectives that have shaped our understanding of the creative and cultural sectors.
+It will consider how the arts, creative and cultural sectors evolve and change, looking at key trends today that will shape the future.

 Art business and cultural management

-Within this core module, students explore both classical theories of management and business and the specifics of their application to the world of arts and cultural sectors.
-The module will build on established management and business theories familiar in established business school curricula, with important adaptations relevant for the business, management and leadership of the arts.
+Within this core course, students explore both classical theories of management and business, and their application to the world of arts and cultural sectors.
+The course will build on established management and business theories familiar in established business school curricula, with important adaptations relevant for the business, management and leadership of the arts and the cultural sectors.

 Collecting and collections management

-This module introduces students to the fascinating world of collecting, collections building and management.
+This course introduces students to the fascinating world of collecting, collections building and management.
 This is relevant both for the public sector (museums) and the private sector (galleries, dealers and client base of private collectors).
-Students will be encouraged to see the value in individual objects as well as in combination, exploring how something can be “greater than the sum of its parts”.
-Following on from the Critical perspectives and Art business modules, students will be encouraged to consider both the finance and economics of collecting, and the historic and social significance of collections.
+Students will be encouraged to see the value in individual objects as well as in combination, and explore how something can be “greater than the sum of its parts”.
+Following on from the Critical perspectives and Art business courses, students will be encouraged to consider both the finance and economics of collecting, and the historic and social significance of collections.

 Cultural leadership trajectory